Patagonia R1 TechFace Hoody

 • The fit and finish we’ve come to expect from Patagonia, including excellent build quality and good looks.

-• Built with an eye toward sustainability, including recycled and solution-dyed fabrics, a PFAS/PFC-free DWR finish, and a Fair Trade certification.
+• Built with an eye toward sustainability, including recycled and solution-dyed fabrics, a PFAS-free DWR finish, and Fair Trade and bluesign certifications.

 What We Don’t

-• Looser fit doesn’t wick moisture as well as a trim-fitting layer like the Arc’teryx Kyanite, and it can be tough to add a shell overtop.
+• Looser fit doesn’t wick moisture as well as a trim-fitting layer like the Rab Tecton, although the latest version is a little less roomy than the past iteration.

 • No dedicated stuff pocket, although the jacket packs down easily into its hood and can be compressed further with the drawcord.